DirectOutput/DirectOutput/Documentation/10_Installation and configuration.md

 \section installation_download Download

-The DirectOutput framework can be downloaded from <a target="_blank" href="http://vpuniverse.com/forums/files/category/61-direct-output-framework/">vpuniverse.com</a>, but other sites might host the binaries as well.
+The DirectOutput framework can be downloaded from the <a target="_blank" href="http://vpuniverse.com/forums/files/category/61-direct-output-framework/">Direct Output Framework download section at vpuniverse.com</a> and from the <a href="http://www.vpforums.org/index.php?app=downloads&showcat=17">Frontends and Addons section at vpforums.org</a>, but other sites might host the binaries as well.

 You are also very welcome to fork/download and enhance the source code from <a target="_blank" href="https://github.com/DirectOutput/DirectOutput">GitHub</a>.